exaexa/ls47/README.md

                                 + * 7 8 9 , -         + * 7 8 9 , -

-7. Rotate the ciphertext 1         Now look at the ciphertext tile. position down, also carry.
+7. Rotate the ciphertext 1         Now look at the ciphertext tile: position down, also carry.

    [e]f _ a b , d                       /-----\